University of Essex: Essex Law School

 The Essex School of Law is ranked 19th in the UK, 72nd in the world and 3rd in the UK by research power through THE World University Rankings (2022).

+Department of Economics

+The Essex Department of Economics is one of the founding departments of the university.
+It consistently ranks among the top economics departments in the UK for research: 4th in REF 2021 on research power and 3rd in REF 2008 on GPA.
+Two later economics Nobel prize winners have either studied or taught at the department: Christopher Pissarides (laureate 2010) obtained undergraduate and postgraduate degrees in economics, whereas Oliver Hart (laureate 2016) was a lecturer at the economics department.

+In 1971, while Professor of Economics at the University of Essex, Tony Atkinson founded the Journal of Public Economics, today regarded as the top field journal in public economics, and proceeded to be coeditor of the journal for over a quarter of a century.
+The Atkinson-Stiglitz theorem, a landmark result in public economics, was published in 1976 in the journal.
+At the beginning of his career, influential econometrician Peter Phillips who later founded the journal Econometric Theory, was a lecturer in Essex.

+The Essex Department of Economics placed 1st on value-added three years running in the 2024-2026 Guardian University Guides.

 Essex Business School

 Essex Business School (EBS) is deemed the first carbon-zero business school in the UK, and is granted funding by the Economic and Social Research Council.
 The Essex MBA is accredited by the Association of MBAs, and in 2024, Essex Business School became one of the top business schools globally when it was awarded AACSB (Association to Advance Collegiate Schools of Business) accreditation.